marcellinus-witarsah/credit-score-modelling-old/README.md

 2. Deliverables:
     - Credit Scorecard Model: Logistic Regression Model trained using a Weight of Evidence.
     - Credit Scorecard: Create a scoring system derived from the model, which translates the predictive output into a standardized credit score.
 The calculation is done using the "points to double odds" method.
+    - Credit Scorecard Coverage Table: Table containing model coverage on good customers and bad customers at each credit levels.

 ## Tools and Python Packages
 ### Tools